 In the 1980s, low-fat diets were all the rage.
 In the 1990s, low-carb diets took off.
-And in the early 2000s, people went back — way back — to their caveman days, embracing everything from the Paleo diet to Whole 30 to the raw food diet.
+And in the early 2000s, people went back — way back — to their caveman days, embracing everything from the Paleo, Whole 30 and raw.

 “I don’t believe in diets—they aren’t sustainable,” says Rachel Goldman, PhD, a psychologist and clinical assistant professor of psychiatry at NYU School of Medicine in New York City.
 Ultimately, she says, many people turn to these ultra-trendy diets because they can lose weight quickly, which motivates them to keep going.
 But what might work in the short-term doesn’t necessarily work over the long-term.

-Here’s why many of these fad diets fail — and what will really help you lose weight and stay healthy in 2020 (and 2030 and 2040).
+Here’s why many of these fad diets fail — and what will really help you lose weight and stay healthy.

 Fad diets are hard to stick with.